eclipse-esmf/esmf-sdk-js-aspect-model-loader/CONTRIBUTING.md

 > the Project Materials to third parties.
 Unless the parties agree otherwise, this obligation of non-disclosure will
 > expire five (5) years from the date the material was disclosed to you.
 >
->Source Code
+> Source Code
 >
->Any source code you provide to the Project is subject to the Developer Certificate of Origin version 1.1,
+> Any source code you provide to the Project is subject to the Developer Certificate of Origin version 1.1,
 > available at http://developercertificate.org/ and the MPL 2.0.

-This means, before making a pull request or providing an issue please sign the OMP Feedback Agreement for the working group “Semantic Data Structuring”.
+This means, before making a pull request or providing an issue please sign the ESMF Feedback Agreement for the working group “Semantic Data Structuring”.

 ## Labeling